 In 2nd century AD. the first hippodrome was built in Constantinople.
 Approximately 100 years later the entire treasury and administration moved here.
 Considering that the works of the New Rome should be as magnificent as before, the Great Constantin expands the hippodrome and gives it its final appearance.

 That is why it is also known as the Hippodrome of Constantine the Great.
 A similar one was built by taking the Circus Maximus Hippodrome in Rome, Italy.
-The 100,000-seat historical hippodrome is 480 meters long, 117 meters wide and in the shape of a horseshoe (the size of 6 football fields).
+The 100,000-seat historical hippodrome is 480 meters long, 117 meters wide, and in the shape of a horseshoe (the size of 6 football fields).

 In the spina wall in the middle of the hippodrome, there were monuments brought from different parts of the world and showing the power of the empire.
 With the spread of Christianity, 60 days of horse races a year were organized instead of bloody demonstrations.
 During the horse races, the contestants take 7 laps around the spina wall and the winner greets the emperor by coming to the imperial box.

 The Hippodrome is one of the places where the people and the emperor united in the Roman period.
 The Nika riot has been recorded as the bloodiest rebellion in the history of Constantinople.
-After the horse race ended in 532, 10 thousands of people did not leave the hippodrome and shouted slogans against the emperor and the ruler of the city.
+After the horse race ended in 532, 10 thousand of people did not leave the hippodrome and shouted slogans against the emperor and the ruler of the city.

 The number of participants in the rebellion that lasted for days increased and plundering started in the streets.
 The people took action to choose another king to replace King Justinyanus.
 Justinian ordered his soldiers to quell the rebellion and 30,000-40,000 people were slaughtered at the hippodrome.
 According to rumors, the hippodrome floor and turbines were painted with blood and the deceased were buried in the hippodrome floor.

 There are many valuable monuments on the hippodrome.
 One of the most interesting monuments in the middle of the square is the Egyptian obelisk.
 The monument that tells about the work of Pharaoh Thutmosis the 3rd in Mesopotamia in 1550 is the oldest structure here.
 On the pedestal of the monument, which was brought from corn during the Roman period, there are reliefs of the emperor while watching a car race.
-The story of the pharaoh crossing the Fırat River during the war is described in the hiyaroglyphs on the column.
+The story of the pharaoh crossing the Fırat River during the war is described in the hieroglyphs on the column.

 The other monument in Sultanahmet square is the serpentine column where three snakes brought from the Apollon temple in Delphi are intertwined.
 The obelisk at the southern end of the hippodrome is a 32-meter-long masonry column belonging to the Byzantine emperor Constantine.

 Another valuable work is the Basilica Cistern built in the 6th century by the Byzantine emperor Justinian, built on an area of 9800 square meters.
 It was built to solve the water problem in the city despite the danger of siege of Istanbul.
 It is also known as the Basilica Palace among the people because of its column forest appearance.
-The Basilica cistern, which is the largest cistern in Istanbul with a water capacity of 80,000 tons, was used to irrigate the palace gardens during the Ottoman period.
+The Basilica Cistern, which is the largest cistern in Istanbul with a water capacity of 80,000 tons, was used to irrigate the palace gardens during the Ottoman period.